skip to main content

 YouDescribe – How You Can Add Audio Description to Any YouTube Video!

 This an archive video of the Video Description Research and Development Center webinar #3 - YouDescribe – How You Can Add Audio Description to Any YouTube Video!.
 The webinar occurred May 30, 2013.
 Learn about YouDescribe, the exciting new tool developed by the Video Description Research and Development Center (VDRDC).
 YouDescribe is a free tool that anyone can use to add description to YouTube videos.
 YouDescribe includes everything needed to create description; all you need to provide is a microphone.
-In addition, YouDescribe has a free embeddable player which can be used to include described videos on your own site. about webinar, consumers, description
+In addition, YouDescribe has a free embeddable player which can be used to include described videos on your own site. about webinar, description, consumers

 World Blind Union Toolkit On Providing, Delivering and Campaigning for Audio Description on Television and Film